 wget -r <URL>

-You may follow the given steps to execute this command.
+Now, You may follow the given example to execute this command:

 wget -r https://linuxsimply.com/free-downloads/